DERTY112233/derty112233.github.io/_posts/2024-11-22-Alacritty-The-Best-Terminal.md

+---
+layout: default
+title: "ALACRITTY configuration"
+description: "A short description for this page."
+---

-# ALACRITTY, THE BEST TERMINAL
+### ALACRITTY, THE BEST TERMINAL

 My configuration